CMO

 The Medical Board of NSW continues to receive encouragement from us to consider CMOs as a category in their own right, instead of allocating us to the ranks of hospital registrars.

 After a considerable amount of work by John Egan, we finally have a place on the CPDP database and a format for documenting continuing education of our own, that applies across boundaries of field, location, and type of work.
 Now it remains to us to take up this opportunity and make it work.
 I cannot emphasise enough that we must be self-starters in this regard.
 There are still those out there in the medical community that state quite openly that CMOs are lazy, worthless, not clinically reliable and should get off their butts and either do the exams or get out and drive a taxi.
-Of course the same people are writing the rosters that relegate CMOs to unsocial undesirable and unsupervised shifts and duties on the grounds that.... well, it’s early in the year, best not to get started on the topic of fallacious and self-serving logic.
+Of course the same people are writing the rosters that relegate CMOs to unsocial undesirable and unsupervised shifts and duties on the grounds that.... well, its early in the year, best not to get started on the topic of fallacious and self-serving logic.
 Anyway, the point is that we must take the responsibility of documenting what we know to be true.

-Also on a good note ASEM has expressed considerable interest in increasing it’s holding and representation of CMOs and has put its money where its mouth is with an offer of free membership for the first months of the year.
+Also on a good note ASEM has expressed considerable interest in increasing its holding and representation of CMOs and has put its money where its mouth is with an offer of free membership for the first months of the year.
 This is a generous gesture and an offer too good to refuse, so details are at the back of this issue.

 Towards the end of the year a debate has started to emerge in the MJA with regard to the evolution of "Hospitalist" as yet another desirable speciality within the hospital system and the physician, anaesthetists and FACEMs are all weighing into the discussion.
 For obvious reasons we too have put forward our own view that CMOs are already performing similar functions to those under discussion, and details will be published in the Bulletin at a later date.